MA Chinese and Linguistics

 If international travel restrictions allow, you will spend Year 3 abroad, either in China or Taiwan, turning classroom learning into living engagement with Chinese and East Asian culture.

 Besides developing your language and cross-cultural communication skills in an immersive environment, you will expand your research skills through assignments on a range of topics.
-These could include Chinese history, politics, contemporary society, literature and visual culture.
+These could include Chinese:

-You will also undertake work for your Year 3 project in language sciences.
+You will also undertake work for your Year 3 project in language sciences, usually an essay on a relevant topic.

 If international travel is not possible, you will be offered alternative ways of engaging with your subjects.
 This will allow you to meet your learning outcomes and prepare for your final year.